dschonholtz/ValueInvestorsClub/README.md

 The biggest takeaways from this data are the shorts only win when using the best ideas, contest winners, and even then they only return alpha for the first six months.
 It also suggests that the ValueInvestorsClub is moving the market, and that the best gains may be found investing quickly for very short periods of time rather than investing for long periods of time.

+Specifically!
+It may be possible to get a 30% annualized return by simply buying all long ideas the second they are published and then selling a single week later.

 This of course would need to be checked more thoroughly and isn't financial advice :)
 None of this is backtested and there are more interesting things to find!
 But it is a solid start for a weeks worth of work.